FayyaadBuharie99/CIS9440-Project-8/readme.md

 - New York State Map
     - Interactive map to find the best county and zip code that meet your requirements:
         - Choose average price of housing sales
-        - Choose the average school rank (1 to 5)
+        - Choose the average school rank
         - Choose the average count of robbery

 - Living Wage vs. Minimum Wage